hindu-comm/weblogs/manasataramgini/2013/07/2013-07-02_the-mayabheda-sukta.md

 When his courtiers finally resurrected him from his hypnotic stupor, he, interestingly describes these hallucinations simultaneously as both shAmbari and indrajAla:
-idam Ashcharyam AkhyAnaM shrUytAM re sabhAsadaH |
+idam Ashcharyam AkhyAnaM shrUytAM re sabhAsadaH \|
-mama shAmbarikeNeha yan muhUrtaM pradarshitam || mumukShu-vyavahAra prakaraNaM 105.25
+mama shAmbarikeNeha yan muhUrtaM pradarshitam \|\| mumukShu-vyavahAra prakaraNaM 105.25

-The gloss of bodhendra states: shambarasya mAyA shAMbarI sA .asyA .asti iti shAMbarIkas tena |
+The gloss of bodhendra states: shambarasya mAyA shAMbarI sA .asyA .asti iti shAMbarIkas tena \|
 Thus the hypnosis which the king was placed under is understood as the mAyA (magic) of shambara.
-Thus we have: Arrey courtiers\!
+Thus we have: Arrey courtiers!
 Hear this astonishing account of the hallucinations I witnessed under the shambara spell in course of the muhUrta.

-dR^ishTavAn aham etasmin bahvIH kArya-dashAsh-chalAH |
+dR^ishTavAn aham etasmin bahvIH kArya-dashAsh-chalAH \|
-muhUrtaM prArthito .adhvasta shakra-sR^iShTir iva abjajaH ||
+muhUrtaM prArthito .adhvasta shakra-sR^iShTir iva abjajaH \|\|
 mumukShu-vyavahAra prakaraNaM 105.26

 I have seen under this spell numerous passing scenes of existences even